 The leaves will start to yellow if they’re suffering from water and/or nutrient stress.
 You could also check the pH of the soil using a pH test kit, but unless the result shows your soil to be either strongly acidic or strongly alkaline, this is unlikely to be the problem.
 A soil pH that’s mildly acidic to neutral (pH 5-7) is suitable for growing most plants.
 If your soil pH isn’t the issue, it’s likely your soil is hydrophobic. '

 This usually happens when organic matter in soil breaks down and leaves a waxy coating on soil particles.
 The coating repels water so, no matter how much you water, the soil (and therefore the plant) just can’t absorb it.
 But don’t stress, you don’t need to dig up the soil and replace it – there are a few things you can do.

 3. Then, once the wetting agent has settled, you can further improve the soil condition by applying an organic food such as blood and bone or well-composted cow manure.
 This will improve soil structure and water retention, while also encouraging beneficial microbes.

-Next, cover with a layer of organic mulch such as lucerne.
+4. Cover with a layer of organic mulch such as lucerne.
 This helps retain moisture and enriches the soil as it breaks down.

 For ongoing care, feed once or twice a year with a slow-release fertiliser and regularly top up mulch.